scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

-This tutorial explains, in detail, how to author and edit new pages and posts on ScholarsLab.org.
+This tutorial explains how to author and edit new pages and posts on ScholarsLab.org.
 You can easily get back to this page by clicking the "how to blog" link in the footer of every ScholarsLab.org page (lower right, under the "back to top" link):

 ![](https://github.com/scholarslab/scholarslab.org/blob/master/docs/docs-images/docs-footer-blogging-link.png)